The Therapist’s Guide To Exercise And Mental Health

 Individuals with attention deficit hyperactivity disorder (ADHD) display symptoms of inattention, hyperactivity, and impulsivity and are often treated with a combination of medication and psychosocial interventions.
 It is one of the most frequently diagnosed neurodevelopmental disorders in school-aged children, with a worldwide prevalence rate of 5.29% .
 Medication is largely effective at improving behavioral symptoms, executive functioning, and productivity although it is associated with side effects such as sleep difficulties and mood changes .

 In 2016 Ruta Vysniauske and colleagues published a meta-analysis in the Journal of Attention Disorders exploring the effects of physical exercise on children who met criteria for ADHD.
-Ten studies with a total of 300 participants were included in the analyses, with an average age of participants was 9.3 years old.
+Ten studies with a total of 300 participants were included in the analyses, with the average age of participants being 9.3 years old.
 Compared to no-exercise conditions they found a significant and medium-sized effect of physical exercise upon functional outcomes in ADHD.
 Similarly, a 2015 systematic review and meta-analysis published in Child Care Health and Development concluded that “The main cumulative evidence indicates that short‐term aerobic exercise, based on several aerobic intervention formats, seems to be effective for mitigating symptoms such as attention, hyperactivity, impulsivity, anxiety, executive function and social disorders in children with ADHD” .

 Mechanisms by Which Exercise May Influence Mental Health